webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Stands-Like-a-Bastion.md

 ---
 aliases:
-  - Stands Like a Bastion
+- "Stands Like a Bastion"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/
-title: Stands Like a Bastion
-collection: Foci
-kind: Compendium
 ---

 ## Stands Like a Bastion
 Your armor, along with your size, strength, incredible training, or machine enhancement, makes you difficult to move or hurt.